General Practice in Aged Care Incentive

 Eligible services that contribute towards quarterly assessments contribute towards 12-monthly servicing requirements.
 Care planning items can be delivered at any point in the 12-month period.

-The payments will be quarterly, in addition to existing Medicare Benefits Scheme (MBS) and Department of Veterans’ Affairs (DVA) rebates for services delivered.
+Payments will be made quarterly, in addition to existing Medicare Benefits Scheme (MBS) and Department of Veterans’ Affairs (DVA) rebates for services delivered.
 Rural loadings will apply to provider and practice incentive payments for Modified Monash Model (MMM) regions MMM 3 to MMM 7.

 Assessment for the quarters GPACI will be performed by Services Australia 5 days after the end of the assessment period.
 Once Services Australia are satisfied that the service criteria have been met payments will be paid to the bank account nominated in MyMedicare.